Skip to content

 Expert Analysis

 A-iPower and Cat represent two very different approaches to the portable generator market.
-A-iPower fields a broad catalog of 31 models, giving buyers a wide range of options across wattage classes and use cases.
-Cat, by contrast, offers just 5 published models, keeping its lineup focused and compact.
-Despite the smaller selection, Cat earns the overall nod in this comparison, largely due to its Tier A reliability rating (89 out of 100), which significantly outpaces A-iPower's Tier D score of 42 out of 100.
-For buyers who prioritize long-term dependability, that gap is difficult to overlook.
+A-iPower offers a broad catalog of 31 models, giving buyers a wide range of options across wattage classes and use cases.
+Cat, by contrast, fields just 5 published models but backs them with a Tier A reliability rating (89 out of 100), far outpacing A-iPower's Tier D score of 42 out of 100.
+In terms of average overall scores, Cat edges ahead at 4.6 compared to A-iPower's 4.3 on a 10-point scale.

 Key Differences